 1983

-Certified as a Coast Guard inspected (commercial) vessel, requiring licensed operators.
-The highest operating standard for a Sea Scout unit.
+Certified as a Coast Guard inspected (commercial) vessel, requiring licensed operators — the highest operating standard for a Sea Scout unit.

 1992